IB Retake Accelerated Exam Programme

-We've designed this course schedule to be applicable to students who have chosen to go to University in 2020.
-With only 4 hours a week for SL subjects, we are hopeful that for any students unhappy with their IB results, they will be able to fit at least one subject around their University schedule.
+We've designed this course schedule to be applicable to students who have chosen to go to University in 2022.
+With only 4 hours a week for SL subjects, we are hopeful that for any students dissatisfied with their IB results, they will be able to fit at least one subject around their University schedule.

 One of the issues we've found over the years is that with most schools only experiencing or two students per class looking to retake classes, it is exceptionally hard for them to balance the demands of the current cohort with those students looking to retake.
 As such, it may be more economical not to attend school classes, given school fees would likely need to be paid to allow for this, though we would encourage correspondence with your class teachers to balance your current learning with what is being covered by your workshop leader.

 Will you register my retakes with the IB?

 You must either register for IB exams through your current IB school, or through one of our regional exam partners.
 You can submit new IAs through the regional exam partner, but we recommend you agree this prior to theJuly 29th exam registration deadline.

 How much will registering for retakes cost?

 If you are planning to retake the exam through your existing school, we recommend that you contact them to discuss this.
 On average, it will cost £200/exam to re-take a subject at one of our exam centre schools.